sdthomas91/chat-down-under-new/TESTING.md

   - Revised HTML and realised the name was set to "question_topics[]" which I know was correct for producing an array of items.
 However, I had forgotten to pass the same value in the route when adding the information.
 Amended from "selected_topic_ids = request.form.getlist('question_topics')" to "selected_topic_ids = request.form.getlist('question_topics[]')"
   - Topic ID's now being pulled an printed in front end where I had wanted them to.

+# USER FEEDBACK

+##### User Feedback Implementations

+1. After some user feedback it was decided that a more generalised searchability would better enhance the UX of the site

+    - Used advanced routing and the ilike() python method to implement a more robust and flexible search experience for users allowing for the system to compare their search term to title, body and topics instead of just topics.

+1. One piece of user feedback suggested implementing some sort of world clock so people could see the time in different parts of australia compared to UK time

+    - Utilised Javascript to display world clocks according to different parts of Australia (major cities)

+1. Some users fedback that they didn't fully understand the purpose or layout of the site upon first visit.

+    - Added an about us page to avoid confusion and aid user experience.
+Also added prompts and clear titles so each section was fairly transparent on it's purpose and display

 # SECTION TESTING

 ## Header